 Members of Hizb ut-Tahrir cell in St. Petersburg receive prison terms for terrorism

-MOSCOW, July 26 (RAPSI) – Members of the St. Petersburg cell of Hizb ut-Tahrir terrorist group banned in Russia were sentenced to prison terms varying from 5 to 10.5 years in prison, RAPSI correspondent reports from the Leningrad District Military Court.
+MOSCOW, July 26 (RAPSI) – Members of the St. Petersburg cell of Hizb ut-Tahrir terrorist group banned in Russia were sentenced to prison terms varying from 5 to 10.5 years, RAPSI correspondent reports from the Leningrad District Military Court.

 Overall, eight persons were found guilty of participation in the activity of a terrorist organization.